altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-7/f-series/soc/gsrd/ug-gsrd-agx7f-soc.md

 #### Build Flow

-The following diagram illustrates the full build flow for the System Example Design, based on source code from GitHub.
+The following diagram illustrates the full build flow for the GSRD based on source code from GitHub.

 ![](images/agilex-gsrd-build-flow.svg)

+The current build flow creates a single boot image which is able to boot in different board configurations (either using OOBE or eMMC/NAND daughter card).
+For more information about how this single boot image is created, please refer to the following article: [https://rocketboards.org/foswiki/Documentation/SingleImageBoot](https://rocketboards.org/foswiki/Documentation/SingleImageBoot)

 #### Set up Environment